imfulee/jaqen/README.md

 ## Motivation

-I just wanted to learn go and just found the original didn't run well on Linux, as I think the original version works pretty well for Windows and Mac so it's unnecessary to support those architectures.
+I just wanted to learn go and just found the original didn't run well on Linux, as I think the original version works pretty well for Windows and Mac.
+However, this is just a fun side project for me.
+Even if I finish this off, I don't intend on supporting it long term, you're very welcomed to submit PRs and Issues but I don't guarantee to fix it.

 ## Requirements